 What Can I Use a Personal Loan For?

 Personal loans can technically be used for the same purposes as business loans.
 The traditional personal loan works like a business term loan.
 Other types of personal loans exist for purposes that are not conducive to the conventional loan structure.

 Institutions strongly advise against using personal loans for business purposes.
-This is primarily because mixing personal, and business expenses can result in a slew of hazardous issues.
-We’ll delve further into those issues later on, but let’s just say your accountant will thank you for keeping your personal and business bank accounts separate.
+This is primarily because mixing personal and business expenses can result in a slew of hazardous issues.
+We’ll delve further into those issues later on, but let’s say your accountant will thank you for keeping your personal and business bank accounts separate.